-The first recommendation is to be clear about the use that we will give it to the sack and then choose one that adapts to the type of use without siding to buy a bag with little insulation being able to go cold during rest or with too much insulation and have heat.
-Another aspect to keep in mind is that the bags do not create heat, they only prevent the loss of body heat.
+The first recommendation is to be clear about the use that we are going to give it and then choose a sleeping bag that adapts to the type of use without sin of buying a bag with little insulation being able to go cold during the break or with too much insulation and have heat.
+Another aspect to keep in mind is that the sacs do not create heat, they only prevent the loss of body heat.

 Fill types

-There are two types of padding in sleeping bags, fiber or synthetic fabrics and the bird feather.
-The main difference in a very short way would be that synthetics facilitate maintenance and that the pen provides maximum quality insulation.
+There are two types of filling in sleeping bags, fiber or synthetic fabrics and bird feather.
+The main difference in a very summarized way would be that synthetics facilitate maintenance and that the pen provides the highest quality insulation.

 Temperatures of use

-The usage temperatures we collect are based on EN 13537 which is currently the only European regulation that guarantees a methodology and a standard.
-The definitions of each temperature contained in the regulations are comfort, limit and extreme.
+The temperatures of use that we collect are based on the EN 13537 standard that is currently the only European regulation that guarantees a methodology and a standard.
+The definitions of each temperature included in the regulations are comfort, limit and extreme.

 Limit temperature